aingelc12ell/laundrySimulatorPHP/README.txt

 Each of the AI's response are stored on their own directory.

-TLDR: ChatGPT's v2 best time for 5 sets is 124 minutes while Qwen's at 120 minutes
+**TLDR**: ChatGPT's v2 best time for 5 sets is 124 minutes while Qwen's at 120 minutes